anupriyakkumari/DeepFake-Detection-Haar-Wavelet-Transform/README.md

 [Our report](https://drive.google.com/) covers the detailed background of the work.

 A ready-to-run version of our final code can be found at our [Kaggle Notebook here](https://www.kaggle.com/code/anupriyakkumari/haar-wavelet-deepfake).
-This notebook has been divided into multiple sections corresponding to the following functions.
+This notebook has been divided into multiple sections corresponding to the functions under them.
 It is easy to follow and run the notebook.
 The datasets are public.